metagenlab/diag_pipelines/README.rst

    docker pull metagenlab/diag_pipelines:latest
    docker run -t --rm metagenlab/diag_pipelines:latest sh -c "ping www.google.com"

-Our Docker image is fit for a user called ``pipeline_user`` whos UID is ``1080``.
+Our Docker image is fit for a user called ``pipeline_user`` whose UID is ``1080``.
 It is advised to create this user on your computer before using the Docker image to run your analysis.

 .. code-block:: bash